dalong0514/ITstudy/001大语言模型/10Video-LLM/20240908No-Priors-Ep80-With-Andrej-Karpathy-from-OpenAI-and-Tesla.md

 I think it's not an accident that if you go back 200 years, 300 years, the people who were doing science were nobility or people of wealth.

-We will all be nobility learning with Andre, yeah.
+We will all be nobility learning with Andrej, yeah.

 I do think that I see it very much equivalent to your quote earlier.
 I feel like learning something is kind of like going to the gym, but for the brain, right?
 Like it feels like going to the gym.
 I mean, going to the gym is fun.
 People like to lift, et cetera.